axm-bojbog/axm-ai-agent-academy/README.md

 This hands-on training is your entry point into the **world of agents**: from grounded prompts to Adaptive Cards and agent flows, you'll learn how to build and scale intelligent agents using real-world tools and use cases.

+> [!IMPORTANT]
+> Put your initials as a **prefix** to any object you are creating in any environment.
+Any Copilot Studio or SharePoint compontnets should start with your initials, followed by underscore.
+For example, every object John Johnson creates will have prefix JJ_xxx, where xxx is custom name of the object.

+> [!CAUTION]
+> **DO NOT PUBLISH** Copilot Agents that you are creating.
+Once published, agents start to generate **on-the-go cost for consumption**.
+Test the agents only by using the testing pane on the right side of the screen.

 ---

 ## 🎯 Mission Objective